Information Technology Helpdesk/Support Technician

 What are the chances of getting a job?

-As a result of these factors, IT helpdesk/support technicians appears on Immigration New Zealand's long-term skill shortage list.
+As a result, ICT customer support officer (IT helpdesk/support technician) appears on Immigration New Zealand's long-term skill shortage list.
 This means the Government is actively encouraging skilled IT helpdesk/support technicians from overseas to work in New Zealand.

 Types of employers varied

-IT helpdesk/support technicians can work for many types of medium to large businesses, including:
+IT helpdesk/support technicians work for medium to large organisations, including:

 - marketing and advertising companies